 Furthermore, the London team’s specific interest in AI makes it well-placed to attract litigation and advisory work in this area.
 Matt Hervey steers the ship here –he has won a new client for strategic advice in AI, as well as ongoing work for a leading life sciences company on a similar topic.
 Again, this is yet to transfer into any concrete litigation.
 However, with the long-running Dabus case soon to appear before the Supreme Court, the outcome might clear a path for Gowling to take the lead in any future AI-related cases in the UK.

 Disputes for SEP holders including FRAND issues.
 Dedicated AI practice.
 Strong focus on China.

-Its UK practice remains Gowling’s largest, with the past couple of years seeing the firm consolidate its presence in London.
-Europe-wide, Gowling currently has offices in Paris and Munich.
-But in Munich, the firm had to cope with the departure of its only two patent partners at the beginning of 2021.
+Its UK practice remains Gowling’s largest in Europe, with the past couple of years seeing the firm consolidate its presence in London, although it also has a strong base in Birmingham.
+Europe-wide, while Gowling currently has offices in Paris and Munich, it has minimal patent or IP capacities in the latter.
 As such, the patent teams in both offices remain too small to play an important role in the local markets, and the firm is a long way away from becoming a force in these locations.
-If Gowling really wants to join the group of top European patent teams and compete in the now-likely UPC, the firm will have to strengthen its German practice in particular.
+If Gowling really wants to join the group of top European patent teams and compete in the upcoming UPC, the firm will have to strengthen its French and German practices in particular, with visible litigators at partner level.
 Further lateral hires seem to be the most effective, if challenging, path.

 Gowling currently has no presence in Eastern Europe or Scandinavia and instead relies on work referred from these areas through cooperation with other firms.
 Its work in Canada, the US and China continues to impress.